 Achieving the record was made possible through the joint efforts of the P. N. Lebedev Physical Institute of the Russian Academy of Sciences and the Russian Quantum Center as part of the Quantum Project.
 The work involved a team of highly qualified specialists under the leadership of Academician Nikolai Kolachevsky and the scientific supervisor of the "Quantum Information Technologies" group, Alexei Fedorov.

-In the long term, Russian scientists plan to develop 50-qubit quantum computers based on ytterbium ions, which could lead to new breakthroughs in quantum computing and expand their application in various fields.
+In the long term, Russian scientists plan to develop 50-qubit quantum computers based on ytterbium ions, which could lead to new breakthroughs in the field of quantum computing and expand their application in various fields.

 Read more on the topic: